kongware/scriptum/README.md

 The type validator is based on the Hindley-Milner type system extended by higher-kinded/rank types and row polymorphism.
 Do not be scared by the type theory lingo.
 This introduction explains these concepts in Layman's terms together with practical examples.

-## Standard Standard Library
+## Standard Functional Library

-The standard library ships with a great variety of typed functional combinators every functional programmer is accustomed to.
-Additionally it covers crucial aspects to render the functional paradigm practical in Javascript like...
+The standard library ships with a great variety of typed functional combinators most functional programmers are accustomed to.
+Additionally it supplies basic tools that enable programmers to address problems in a purely functional manner, like...

 * stack-safe sync/async recursion
 * persistent data structures